aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/_index.md

 ### Batch Merging Function

 - **[Merge Multiple Excel Files into a Single Workbook](https://docs.aspose.cloud/cells/merge-spreadsheets/)**
-  - Intelligent merging of multiple files,
+  - Intelligent merging of multiple files
-  - Automatic handling of conflicting data.
+  - Automatic handling of conflicting data

   **When to use**
   - _Use case_: Combine a collection of related reports into one comprehensive document.